thiscaleb/gravity-simulation/README.md

 - Type: (currently only star is supported)
     - Star - Gives the body a 100% ambient glow and illuminates other bodies

+- Grid: Can be True / False.
+Toggles the dispaly of the spacetime grid
+- Orbits: Can be True  False.
+Toggles the display of orbit lines

 ### Moving the camera in 3d